eeditiones/e-editiones-website/posts/tei-publisher-9.md

 Special thanks for contributing funding to the development of this version go to the [Office of the Historian at the US Department of State](https://history.state.gov), the project [Editionstools für eine Digitale Epigraphik](https://www.hadw-bw.de/forschung/forschungsstelle/editionstools-fuer-eine-digitale-epigraphik-edep), the [Institute of History at the Polish Academy of Science](https://ihpan.edu.pl/en/), the [Karl Barth Gesamtausgabe](https://kbga.karl-barth.ch/texts/), and last but not least: [e-editiones](https://e-editiones.org) and [Jinntec GmbH](https://jinntec.de).

 Apart from institutional support, we are grateful to all members of e-editiones community who helped us to translate the user interface via [Crowdin](https://crowdin.com/project/tei-publisher) and keep the discussion alive on the Slack channel, often assisting each other in solving problems.

+# Try it ...

+As usual you can try the latest version on the [TEI Publisher homepage](https://tei-publisher.com).
+Note that **write access is limited** on this server.
+To get the full experience, we suggest to install TEI Publisher locally.
+The easiest way is probably to use our [docker images](https://tei-publisher.com/exist/apps/tei-publisher/documentation/docker).